 By placing these spheres in an object's collision model, artists can tell the AI exactly where not to go.
 As far as we know, all object types can make use of pathfinding spheres.
 The object's bounding sphere does not seem to affect AI avoidance of them.

 #pathfinder and their radius is the actual radius that the AI will avoid walking in relation to the mid-point.

 Pathfinding spheres can also be created automatically in some cases:

-When an artist doesn't specify any pathfinding spheres, the game will assume one at the object's origin at half the size of the bounding sphere (which can be either too small or too big).
+- When an artist doesn't specify any pathfinding spheres, the game will assume one at the object's origin at half the size of the bounding sphere (which can be either too small or too big).

 - Vehicle mass points (see physics) also count as pathfinding spheres.
 AI will actively avoid these.

-Bipeds by default also have a pathfinding sphere around their feet with the same width as their physics pill.
+- Bipeds by default also have a pathfinding sphere around their feet with the same width as their physics pill.

 Unlike BSPs, collision geometry can have a self-intersecting mesh.
 However, this is only permitted between meshes parented by different nodes (e.g. limbs of a biped intersecting each other or the torso).
 Collision geometry cannot have weighted skinning for animations, so rigidly follows parent nodes in animations.